Cairi-S/vegan-Glasgow/README.md

 - Users are required to enter their Username and Password via a form.
 - The Log In page utilises the icons user-cog and user-lock to clearly show the input areas purpose.
 - Similar to the Create Account page, the Log In page has a clearly displayed 'Log In' button which makes use of the '+' icon to prompt the user to log in to their account.
 Once clicked this takes the user to the their own account page, provided there are no issues with their inputted information.
 - Should the user not yet have an account  there is an additional link to the 'Create Account' page.
-When the user hovers over the words 'Sign Up!' the text becomes underlined to clearly show a clickable element.
+When the user hovers over the words 'Sign Up' the text becomes underlined to clearly show a clickable element.
 - Any issues will be flagged to the user via flashed messages.

 Logout link: